-Our world is ever-changing, with new technologies, needs and opportunities, but also new challenges from a global level to the local level.
-Consumers demand new solutions not only to interact with brands, but also to take ownership of their own issues.
-At the same time, cities around the world are becoming ‘smarter’ with pervasive technologies and interconnected sensors, and in Europe the number of smartphones per person is the second highest in the world.
+Our world is ever-changing, with new technologies, needs and opportunities.
+New challenges arise from local and global levels.
+Consumers are demanding new solutions, not just to interact with brands, but also to take ownership of their own issues.
+At the same time, cities around the world are becoming ‘smarter’, with pervasive technologies and interconnected sensors, and in Europe the number of smartphones per person is the second highest in the world.
 New designers are urgently needed to address the increasing complexity of our connected society.

-After a selection process, a maximum of 24 students will be accepted for the 2018/2019 academic year.
-Candidates enrolling in the Master's programme in Digital Design must have a Bachelor's degree, or equivalent title, and submit a portfolio of design works (for example, in Interaction Design, UI Design, Product Design, Interactive Media).
+After a selection process, a maximum of 24 students will be accepted for the 2019/2020 academic year.
+Candidates enrolling in the Master's programme in Digital Design must have a Bachelor's degree or equivalent title, and submit a portfolio of design works (for example, in Interaction Design, UI Design, Product Design, or Interactive Media).
 The Master's programme enables practitioners working in the field of Digital Design to advance their professional competences.

 The Master's programme in Digital Design is a full-time, one-year curriculum.
-It is designed to challenge students, and prepare them to the real-life rhythms of design professionals.
-The Master's programme is centered around four main areas of expertise (Literacy, Research, Creation and Strategy).
+It is designed to challenge students, and prepare them for the real-life rhythms of design professionals.
+The programme centres around four main areas of expertise: Literacy, Research, Creation and Strategy.
 It also involves three projects, as well as an opening and closing conference/exposition.
-Courses, projects and events partially overlap during the academic year, enabling students to establish their own connections between the topics and to apply their competences in a studio setting.Read more
+Courses, projects and events partially overlap during the academic year, enabling students to establish their own connections between topics and to apply their competences in a studio setting.Read more

 The Master of Science in Digital Design is a full-time curriculum.
 It lasts two consecutive semesters (42 weeks), with a study load of 40 hours per week, for a total of 1680 hours.Read more

-To be eligible for the Master's of Science in Digital Design, candidates must hold a Bachelor's degree (or an equivalent international title), demonstrate previous design experiences through an annotated portfolio, and have a good command of the English language.
-The Master's programme in Digital Design is an international programme, and all activities (classes, projects, etc) are conducted in English.Read more
+To be eligible for the Master's of Science in Digital Design, candidates must hold a Bachelor's degree (or an equivalent international title), demonstrate previous design experience through an annotated portfolio, and have a good command of the English language.
+The Master's programme in Digital Design is an international programme, and all activities (classes, projects, etc.) will be conducted in English.Read more

-Five companies have committed themselves as key partners for this programme.
-The World Wildlife Fund (WWF), VodafoneZiggo, ANWB, Informaat and DigitasLBi are all set to take on an active role.
-They will provide the students with projects in which solutions to real-world design problems are sought, for instance, and supervise the students during the design process.
+Students of the Master's programme work with companies to seek solutions to the design problems of the real world.
+Our partners include, the World Wildlife Fund (WWF), VodafoneZiggo, ANWB, Informaat, Municipality of Amsterdam (Gemeente Amsterdam), and Philips Design.
+They will provide the students with projects seeking solutions to real-world design problems, for instance, and will supervise the students during the design process.